Mikelin97/Mikelin97/README.md

 ## Our Model
 - Match Box provides users with FREE consumer products samples such as,
-- 🍵 bags, 🤚 sanitizer, healthy snacks, anything that you can imagine fitting in a box!
+- 🍵 teabags, 🤚 hand sanitizer, 🍡 snacks, anything that you can imagine fitting in a box!!!
 - After users received and tried out the products, they are prompted to answer a few
 - preset-comments covering basics: packaging, taste, willingness to purchase, etc.
 - Users are free to leave some comments as well~
 - After receiving user feedbacks, we summarize and visualize the data for the
 - consumer brands who sponsored our products.
-- you are welcome to check it out in our streamlit app with a visitor account Here ⬇️⬇️⬇️